 An internship can give you the experience you need

-Oscar Berglund studied for three years at The Marketing Programme at Linnaeus University.
-Through all years of studying theories about marketing, he can now say it all was worth it.
+Oscar studied for three years on The Marketing Programme at Linnaeus University.
+After all years of studying marketing theories, he can now say it was all worth it.

 Read the full interview

-"I have have experience the feelings, thoughts and pressure that surrounds you every day.
-All the hard studying, will it ever pay off in the end?
-Do I have the experience and knowledge to be ready for working life?
-Can the theories be applicable?
-Conversations between different students follow the same patterns and these questions are hot topic.
+"I have experienced the feelings, thoughts and pressure that surround you every day.
+All the hard studying, will it pay off in the end?
+Do I have the experience and knowledge required in working life?
+Are the theories applicable?
+Conversations between students follow the same patterns and these questions are hot topics.

-Due to different circumstances I was not able to do an exchange semester – Which I heard was a great opportunity to give an edge on the resumé.
-When my studies was coming to an end I found out, through Linnaeus webpage, that a company called CupoNation were looking for interns in the field of Online Marketing.
-The company was established in Munich, Germany.
-Since I did not go abroad for an exchange semester, I realised that this would be a good opportunity to not only receive experience in the field of Online Marketing but also live abroad which was something I always wanted to try.
+Due to different circumstances, I was not able to go on an exchange semester – which I heard was a great opportunity to give an edge to your resumé.
+When I was about to finish my studies, I found out, through Linnaeus University’s website, that a company called CupoNation was looking for interns in the field of online marketing.
+The company had its office in Munich, Germany.
+Since I did not go abroad for an exchange semester, I realised that this would be a good opportunity to gain experience in the field of online marketing and to try living abroad for a period, which was something I had always wanted to do.

-I did my internship for six months and learned tons of new things both professionally and personally.
-In a Start-up environment you work in a fast pace and often on several projects at the same time.
-As an intern in a Start-up company you will fast become a big part of the function and it is a perfect environment to try your ideas.
-There is a place with a lot of young, smart, driven entrepreneurs and you get tested every day.
-Furthermore, if you work hard and show commitment you will receive more responsibilities and grow not just in the hierarchy but also in the field that you are in.
+I worked as an intern at CupoNation for six months and learned tons of new things, both professionally and personally.
+In a start-up environment you work at a fast pace and often on several projects at the same time.
+As an intern in a start-up company, you quickly become involved in many different functions, which makes it the perfect environment to try your ideas.
+It’s an environment with lots of young, smart, and driven entrepreneurs and you get tested every day.
+What is more, if you work hard and show commitment, you will be trusted with more responsibility, which means you can advance in the company hierarchy while also gaining new skills in your field.
 Due to the fast pace and the fact that you’re involved in many different projects, you will learn a lot in a short period of time.
-This was perfect for the position I was in when my studies ended.
-As a freshly baked student I got a first insight in Online Marketing, which was a new topic for me, and a perfect platform to thrive from.
-The six month went by and a lot of new opportunities opened.
+This was perfect for the situation I was in when I was about to complete my studies.
+As a freshly baked student, I got to familiarise myself with online marketing, which was a new topic for me and a perfect platform to continue building on.
+The six internship months went by and a lot of new opportunities opened up for me.

-Now, a year and a half later I am still living in Munich and working for CupoNation as the SEO-team lead for the Swedish market.
-The company is operating in 17 markets and thereof I have been working closely with people from all around the world on different projects, which means I have not just gained new skills in my field of subject but also intercultural skills."
+Now, a year and a half later, I am still living in Munich and work at CupoNation as SEO team leader for the Swedish market.
+The company is operating on 17 different markets and I have been working closely with people from all around the world on different projects, which means I have not just gained new skills in my field of subject but also intercultural skills."